/ Wyoming Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury results in a lasting condition, you may be eligible for additional benefits under Ohio law.
-These benefits are meant to account for the lasting impact of your injury on your ability to work.
+If your on-the-job injury causes a long-term impairment, you may be able to receive further compensation under Ohio law.
+These entitlements are intended to account for the lasting impact of your injury on your ability to work.

 Types of permanent disability benefits: